AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 feature: Best Practices
 ---

-# Adobe Commerce 2.3.5 upgrade prerequisites
+# Upgrade prerequisites for MariaDB

-This article explains how to prepare your Adobe Commerce database.
-If you are upgrading from version 2.3.4 (or earlier) to any newer version, you will likely have to perform these changes.
+Upgrading from Adobe Commerce 2.3.4 or earlier to any newer version requires upgrading the MariaDB service on the cloud infrastructure from version 10.0 or 10.2 to version 10.3 or 10.4.
+MariaDB version 10.3 and later require the database to use the dynamic table row format and Adobe Commerce requires using the InnoDB storage engine for tables.
+This article explains how to update your database to comply with these MariaDB requirements.

-This upgrade requires to upgrade MariaDB on the cloud infrastructure from MariaDB 10.0 to 10.2 to meet requirements for Adobe Commerce version 2.3.5 and later.
+After you prepare the database, submit an Adobe Commerce support ticket to update the MariaDB service version on your cloud infrastructure before proceeding with the Adobe Commerce upgrade process.

 ## Affected product and versions